numaproj/numalogic/benchmarks/README.md

 idea on how each algorithm is suitable for different kinds of data, and shows how they can do their own benchmarking too.

-This is an ongoing process, and will add more benchmarking results in the near future.
+This is an ongoing process, and we will add more benchmarking results in the near future.